Food marketing: Purchasing decisions

 Demographics play a large role in determining the background of consumers and how food marketing operates.
-Such as age allows a brand to market its food towards certain age groups according to their wants.
+Age allows a brand to market its food towards certain age groups according to their wants.
 Education also comes into play because often education is associated with people buying better food.
 Income alike sees if people have more disposable income to spend on good products.
 Gender further allows food marketers to target women especially because women have been found to do the majority of food shopping in families.

 Signage conveys a lot about a brand, for example what type of food they sell, the ingredients, where it was made and the cost of the products.
 Signage precisely communicates with the buyer and is an essential way to affect feelings and brain processes of a person.
 Findings show that certain digital signposting of a brand influences consumer perception and behavior towards a product, meaning food marketing strategies like this are very effective in brand positioning.

 Lastly, consumer price willingness to pay is another tool used in food marketing to track how much a person is prepared to pay for a product.
 Marketers can take note of people's readiness to pay to see if they would indeed buy their product.
 Studies have shown that consumers are prepared to spend more on an item if it is environmentally friendly and portrays them as having sustainable behavior in society.
 Additionally, it has been explored that consumers will for example pay substantially more (almost 50%) for food produce that is said to be grown locally as opposed to grown in the wider country or imported.
 This is vital information when it comes to food marketing and helps companies make informed decisions about their food marketing strategies.

 Food marketing via sponsorships

 Corporate spending on sponsorship worldwide grew 5.1% in 2015 reaching $57.5 billion, with the biggest spenders on sponsorships being food and beverage giants PepsiCo and Coca-Cola, spending $350m and $290m respectively.
-Professional sporting events are primary targets for food companies when utilising sponsorship as a form a marketing communication, however sports organisations are increasingly demanding high prices for access to their exploitable marketing rights.
+Professional sporting events are primary targets for food companies when utilising sponsorship as a form of marketing communication; however sports organisations are increasingly demanding high prices for access to their exploitable marketing rights.
 Food and beverage company MillerCoors were willing to spend $3.8m for a 30-second commercial during Super Bowl XLVII.
 Global food brand have also been seen to increase their marketing effort through sponsorships of amateur sporting events.
 In 2010 Yum!
-Brands paid $13.5m to name a university basketball stadium the 'bucket', creating the KFC stadium, similarly Papa John's purchased the naming rights of a college stadium for $5M.
-Food companies are also investing millions into individual athletes in return for accesses to their exploitable commercial potential.
+Brands paid $13.5m to name a university basketball stadium the 'bucket', creating the KFC stadium; similarly Papa John's purchased the naming rights of a college stadium for $5M.
+Food companies are also investing millions into individual athletes in return for access to their exploitable commercial potential.
 Peyton Manning reportedly earns $10M per year from sponsorship alone, with the highest percentage of sponsorship coming from Papa John's and Gatorade; similarly Kobe Bryant's sponsorship from McDonald's was reportedly worth $12M.